anishmoktan/DevOps-Concepts/README.md

 - There are models that distribute the dividing tasks between servers and clients, which either reside in the same system or communicate through a computer network (internet).
 The client sends requests to another program in order to access a service made available by a server and the server runs one or more programs that share resources with and distribute work among clients.
 They communicate in request-response pattern and must follow the formal rules, languags, and dialog patterns (protocols).

 ## Peer-to-Peer
-- Peers are computer which are connected to each other via the Internet.
-Files can be shared directly between systems on the network without the need of a central server.
+- decentralized network on the internet where peers (computers) are connected to each other so files are shared directly between systems without the need of a central server.
 In other words, each computer on a P2P network becomes a file server as well as a client.
+Once connected, you can search for designated sharable files on other people's computer and others can do the same to your computer, causing unsecured transactions.
+P2P leads to piracy and illegal sharing of softwares and data.

 ## Monolithic
+-

 ## Microservices
+- are the way of creating softwares where applications are broken down into smaller independent services and are not dependent upon a specific coding language.
+Development teams are able to use the language tools they are most comfortable with and achieve synergy in the application development process.
+Large complex applications can be divided into smaller building blocks and when recomposed, offer all of the functionality of a large scale, highly complex application.
+All of the microservices communicate with each other using HTTP requests on REST API.
+Benefits include the use of containers, APIs, and scabality on the cloud.

 ## REST